Artifacts From Chicago's Infamous Eastland Disaster Now On View At Newberry Library

 While stationed on the Chicago River near the Clark Street Bridge on July 24, 1915, the Eastland, the first of the five boats to arrive, overturned after hundreds of eager company employees boarded.
 It was known for being top-heavy and unsteady.
 Hundreds were crushed and drowned only yards from shore.

-The Eastland later converted to a gunboat and renamed the U.S.S.
+The Eastland was later converted to a gunboat and renamed the U.S.S.
 Wilmette by the Illinois Naval Reserve, Hinderliter said.

 Materials from the Eastland collection, or from the Newberry’s other collections, are free to view in person for visitors 14 and older.
 Those interested can contact the library via email, and a reference librarian can guide those interested through the materials, Hinderliter said.